Kuhlman-Lab/PIPPack/README.md

 # Build pippack environment from yaml file
 conda env create -f env/pippack_env.yaml
 ```
+## Data and Results
+All test datasets (CASP13, CASP14, CASP15, CASP15+context, and Top2018) and prediction results are publicly available at https://zenodo.org/records/11236817.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.